General business conditions of the business company HAVEL COMPOSITES CZ s.r.o.,

 1. INTRODUCTORY PROVISIONS

-1.1 These Terms and Conditions (hereinafter referred to as the “OP”) regulate, in accordance with the provisions of Section 1751 of Act No. 89/2012 Coll., The Civil Code, as amended (hereinafter also referred to as the “Civil Code”), mutual rights, obligations and relations arising between the contracting parties on the basis of the purchase contract or in connection with it, on the one hand standing the company HAVEL COMPOSITES CZ sro, with its registered office in Přáslavice - Svésedlice 67, postal code 783 54, IČ: 25907379, entered in the Commercial Register kept by the Regional Court in Ostrava , Section C, Insert 26099, as the seller, ('the seller') and, on the other hand, the buyer ('the buyer').
+1.1 These business conditions (hereinafter referred to as “OP” or “business conditions”) are regulated in accordance with the provisions of Section 1751 of Act No. 89/2012 Coll., The Civil Code, as amended (hereinafter also referred to as the “Civil Code”), mutual rights, obligations and relations arising between the parties on the basis of the purchase contract or in connection with it, on the one hand stands the business company HAVEL COMPOSITES CZ sro, with its registered office in Přáslavice - Svésedlice 67, postal code 783 54, IČ: 25907379, registered in the Commercial Register led by the Regional Court in Ostrava, Section C, Insert 26099, as the seller, (hereinafter referred to as the “seller”) and, on the other hand, the buyer (hereinafter referred to as the “buyer”).
+Buyers and sellers are collectively referred to as the "Parties" or the "Parties" or each separately as the "Parties" or the "Party".

 1.2 The buyer is a consumer or entrepreneur.